Harshit001-ctrl/Task-List-Manager-with-Editable-Table/README.md

-after downloading first of all use -- npm install react When using this make sure to download all frameWorks like React + Vite - npm create vite@latest my-react-app --template Tailwind CSS
+after downloading first of all use -- npm install react When using this make sure to download all frameWorks like React + Vite - npm create vite@latest my-react-app --template.
+Tailwind CSS,
-Shadcn UI
+Shadcn UI,
-Radix UI
+Radix UI.